Overview

 Financial-Estate & Wealth Planning Advisory Services

-Stavis Wealth offers Financial Planning to clients as an independent service or as part of
+Stavis Wealth offers Holistic Financial and Wealth Planning to clients as an independent

-another service offering.
-Certain aspects of Financial Planning and Financial-Wealth
+service or as part of another service offering.
+Certain aspects of Holistic Financial and Wealth

 Planning also include delivery of investment advice as defined by the Investment Advisers

 Act of 1940, as amended (“Advisers Act”).
-Financial Planning varies among Wealth Advisors,
+Financial planning varies among wealth advisors,

-Financial-Wealth Planning services.
+Planning services.

-compensation and employment benefits, cash- flow, retirement, estate, insurance,
+compensation and employment benefits, cash-flow, retirement, estate,

 investment, philanthropic, and tax, as may be appropriate.
-Depending on the level of
+Depending on the level of service,

-in their capacities as asset managers, broker-dealers, or insurance agencies, as applicable).
+capacities as asset managers, broker-dealers, or insurance agencies, as applicable).

 ~ 6 ~